 When guests check in to hotels they are often asked for a credit card as a security measure, protecting the hotel in case something in the room gets damaged or destroyed.
-Similarly to hotels, Airbnb allows owners listing on their website to add a security deposit on their house, apartment or condo.
+Similarly to hotels, Airbnb allows owners to add a security deposit to the listing of their house, apartment or condo.
 Although this security deposit is optional, beware that it has nothing to do with the Airbnb’s host guarantee.
-The Airbnb security deposit is used to further ensure that their property is protected in case of minor damages per stay, whereas the Airbnb host guarantee provides a protection coverage value of up to $1,000,000.
+The Airbnb security deposit is used to further ensure that their property is protected in case of damages, whereas the Airbnb host guarantee provides a protection coverage value of up to $1,000,000.

-A security deposit can be useful to ensure that the vacation rental home is taken care of regardless of the wear and tear.
-All too often, guests can cause damage in the property, and this causes problems when homeowners have to cover the costs out of their own pockets and not out of the renters.
-A security deposit will cover if any damages were made to the furniture, amenities (such as bed sheets, towels and glasses) and the property itself.
-A security deposit can also be used if a deep clean is necessary after the guests’ stay.
+A security deposit can be useful to ensure that vacation rental home is taken care of regardless of the wear and tear.
+All too often, damages happen by those that are renting and this causes an uproar with those out that have to cover the costs out of their own pockets and not out of the renters.
+This is something that a security deposit will cover if there are damages that were made.

 As the Airbnb host, you can easily collect a security deposit from your listing by following the next steps:

 - Log in to the Airbnb owner login page

 - Go to Your listings and select a listing